 Visitor visa and all other non-immigrant visas come with an appointment wait time of 150 calendar days.
 The student and Exchange visitor visas remain the unique difference in that category with just 2 calendar days.

 However, the consular can bring forward your interview appointment if your case demands urgent attention.
-Such cases include: medical emergency, funeral, and school start date.
+Such cases include a medical emergency, funeral, and school start date.

 US Embassy in Nigeria Address